Eesti keeles

 Airport transit visa (type A) – is issued for passing through the international transit areas of airports situated on the territory of the Member States.

-Short-term visa (type C) – is issued for transit through or an intended stay in the territory of the Member States of a duration of no more than three months in any six-month period from the date of first entry in the territory of the Member States.
+Short-term visa (type C) – is issued for transit through or an intended stay in the territory of the Schengen States of a duration of no more than 90 days within the period of 180 days.
+Principles of calculating the period of stay on the Schengen territory (149.6 KB, PDF)

-If you wish to visit only Estonia, the Schengen visa has to be applied for at the Estonian representation or at the representation of the member state representing Estonia in issuing Schengen visas.
+If you wish to visit only Estonia, Schengen visa should be applied for at an Estonian representation or at a representation of the member state representing Estonia in issuing Schengen visas.

 If the travel destination includes more than one Schengen member state, the application must be lodged at the representation of the main destination.
 The main destination is understood to be the destination where you intend to spend the longest time or where the main purpose of the intended journey is carried out.